A Look at Locally Grown & Sourced Food Including U-Pick & What's In Season

 Apple Hill Orchards

-Apple Hill Ochards in Whitehall typically offers u-pick for Cortland, Empire, Red Delicious, and McIntosh apples.
-They're open every day throughout September and October, 9am to 6pm, and they charge $20 a bushel.
+Apple Hill Ochards in Whitehall typically offers u-pick for Cortland, Empire, Red Delicious, and McIntosh apples from early September through the end of October.
+Find them on Facebook to check out their prices and availability!

 Billy Bob's Orchard

-You can start picking McIntosh and Jona Mac apples in September at Billy Bob's Orchard in Putnam Station, followed by Ida Red later in the month going into early October.
+You can usually start picking McIntosh and Jona Mac apples in September at Billy Bob's Orchard in Putnam Station, followed by Ida Red later in the month going into early October.
 Then it's time for pumpkin picking!
-The orchard is open for u-pick Thursday through Sunday, 10am to 4:30pm.
+Find them on Facebook to see current hours and offerings.

 McWhorter's Orchard in Argyle offers u-pick apples and pumpkins, and they also sell cider, cider doughnuts, squash, and more.
 And, they have a free petting zoo and free wagon rides to and from the orchard!
-You can typically find McIntosh, Cortland, Empire, and Jonagold varieties here.
+Apple varieties typically include McIntosh, Cortland, Empire, and Jonagold.
 Come September, contact them for hours!